 While truffle caviar is still on the fringes of food culture, it can be found far more easily these days, thanks to the internet.
 Just log onto any gourmet food shop website, and you can have a jar of the finest truffle caviar shipped directly to your door!

 Despite the labor-intensive process and rare ingredients, truffle caviar can be found for fairly reasonable prices – often less than $40 for a 50g jar.
+Like other truffle byproducts, truffle caviar is a great way to elevate your meal at an affordable price.

 It’s not exactly cheap, but like real caviar, a little goes a long way, and it also has a decent shelf life compared to traditional types of roe.